 How to use this map

-- Select a species from the drop-down menu in the upper left corner.
+2. Filter by Species Common Name or Species Scientific Name: Select a Species Common Name or Species Scientific Name from the respective drop-down menu.
 All towns that the species has been observed in will be highlighted on the map.
-The accompanying table will also show information about the rare species, as well as the complete list of towns with their most recent observation years.
+The accompanying Species Details table will also show information about the rare species, as well as the complete list of towns with their most recent observation years.

-- Click on Clear Query/Map on the bottom left of the table to clear searches and begin again.
+4. Clear All Filters: Click on button on the bottom left to clear all searches and begin again.

 Clicking on a column header in the table will sort by that column.
-Clicking again on the same column heading will reverse the sort order.
-Toggle between basemaps by clicking the image on the bottom right corner of the map.
+Clicking again on the same column heading will reverse sort the order.

 This map is updated at regular intervals as new data is accepted and entered into the Natural Heritage and Endangered Species Program's database.